-Platforms Platforms General information 1.1 Service Platforms fall under Category 1 of Annex II to Directive 2012/34/EU.
+Platforms 1.
+General information 1.1 Service Platforms fall under Category 1 of Annex II to Directive 2012/34/EU.
 1.2 Supplier ProRail 1.3 Term of validity The service is offered during the term of the Network Statement.
-2. Function 2.1 The use of passenger platforms for the (dis)embarking of passengers.
+2. Function 2.1 Description The use of passenger platforms for the (dis)embarking of passengers.
 The platform is defined as the elevation along the track at a station or stop where passengers can embark and disembark.
 Facilities on or around a platform are not part of this service.
 See the description of the service in section 7.3.2.
 For information on access control facilities, see section 7.3.2.1.
-3. Description of the facility 3.1 Locations On the offered stations in the Netherlands.
-For an overview, see Appendix 25.
-3.1.1 Opening times With the exception of withdrawals, platforms are accessible to passengers from 30 minutes before the start of the timetable until 30 minutes after the last train in the timetable.
-3.1.2 Technical characteristics An optimal stop is provided by a passenger platform with the following characteristics: ProRail has started an Adjust platform height accessibility (P76) programme aimed at bringing all platforms to the standard height (based on European regulations and national agreements regarding rail accessibility).
+3. Description of the facility 3.1 Locations 3.1.1 Opening times With the exception of withdrawals, platforms are accessible to passengers from 30 minutes before the start of the timetable until 30 minutes after the last train in the timetable.
+An optimal stop is provided by a passenger platform with the following characteristics An optimal stop is provided by a passenger platform with the following characteristics ProRail has started an Adjust platform height accessibility (P76) programme at bringing all platforms to the standard height (based on European regulation national agreements regarding rail accessibility).
+Ever more platforms now me standard, but there are also platforms that are not yet adjusted.
+For information about which platforms have been adjusted and information about known curred platform heights, consult the Register of Infrastructure (RINF).
+An adjusted platform meets the following standards: The platform height is at 760mm +top of rail, with a tolerance in the at bringing all platforms to the standard height (based on European regulations and national agreements regarding rail accessibility).
 Ever more platforms now meet this standard, but there are also platforms that are not yet adjusted.
-For information about which platforms have been adjusted and information about known current platform heights, consult the Register of Infrastructure (RINF).
-An adjusted platform meets the following standards: The platform height is at 760mm +top of rail, with a tolerance in the management phase of -35/+30mm.
+For information about which platforms have been adjusted and information about known current platform heights, consult the Register of Infrastructure (RINF) . • An adjusted platform meets the following standards: